zkoss/zk-mvvm-book/client_mvvm/README.md

-# Why Client MVVM
+# Overview
-In earlier versions like ZK 9.0, server MVVM required the creation of various server-side objects including binders and data bindings.
+In earlier versions like ZK 9.0, MVVM requires the creation of various server-side objects including binders and data bindings.
 This architecture, while functional, imposed a considerable memory footprint on the server due to the multitude of objects that needed to be maintained.

-The client MVVM also starts from a ZUL and a ViewModel, and the binding information will be passed to the client-side with ZK widgets.
-When the widgets are created and rendered on the browser, the bindings will also be created at the same time.
+The client MVVM also starts from a ZUL and a ViewModel, but the binding information will be passed to the client-side with ZK widgets.
+When the widgets are created and rendered on a browser, the bindings will also be created at the same time.
+To clearly indicate 2 different MVVM features, we call server MVVM for the one before ZK 9.

 ![](../images/client_mvvm_mechanism.jpeg)

 The introduction of client MVVM in ZK 10 represents a significant evolution in the framework, particularly in how data binding and UI component management are handled.
 This new approach brings notable improvements in memory usage and overall performance, primarily due to key changes in the handling of UI components and data bindings.

+Let me define these 2 MVVM features for clarity:

+## Server MVVM
+In ZK versions up to 9.0, involves handling most of the MVVM pattern's logic on the server side.
+This includes the creation and management of binders and data bindings, resulting in a substantial server memory footprint due to the numerous server-side objects that need to be maintained.

+## Client MVVM
+Introduced in ZK 10, represents a paradigm shift where the data binding and UI component management are largely executed on the client side.
+In this approach, binding information is passed to the client through ZK widgets, significantly reducing the server's memory and processing load, and enhancing overall application performance.

+# Benefits
 This significant shift yields two main benefits:

 ## Memory Reduction
 When enabled, it eliminates the need to create Java objects for each UI component on the server side, with the exception of the root component tied to a ViewModel.
 For its child components, ZK only generates JavaScript widgets on the client side.